 What is it?
 The remnants of Spain’s former colonial empire in a European-style walled city.

 Why go?
 The Walled City – also known as Intramuros – will have you second-guessing whether you are in the Philippines anymore.
 As the former colonial outpost of the Spanish empire, the cobblestoned streets, towering churches and colonial-style villas lend the area a European atmosphere.
 A world away from the high-rises surrounding it, Intramuros is best visited on foot.
-While you can just wing it and wander the streets, the best way to get a deeper understanding of the country’s history is with a historic walking tour.
+While you can just wing it and wander the streets, the best way to get a deeper understanding of the country’s history is on a walking tour.
 Weave your way past Baroque churches, administrative buildings and colonial villas.
-When you need to escape the heat, head to the beautiful Casa Manila, which has a nice shady courtyard and restaurant.
+When you need to escape the heat, head to the beautiful Casa Manila, which has a shady courtyard and restaurant.